 Subsection 10.
 To take part in a study activity, a student must register in advance.

 Subsection 11.
-Students must be allowed to do project activities worth up to 15 ECTS points as well as their thesis in collaboration with students from other MSc study programmes at the IT University.
+Students must be allowed to do project activities as well as their thesis in collaboration with students from other MSc study programmes at the IT University.